awsdocs/aws-organizations-docs/doc_source/orgs_troubleshoot_general.md

 + Verify that your temporary security credentials haven't expired\.
 For more information, see [Requesting Temporary Security Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html) in the *IAM User Guide*\.

 ## I get an "access denied" message when I try to leave an organization as a member account or remove a member account as the management account<a name="troubleshoot_general_error-leaving-org"></a>
 + You can remove a member account only after you enable IAM user access to billing in the member account\.
-For more information, see [Activating Access to the Billing and Cost Management Console](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/grantaccess.html#ControllingAccessWebsite-Activate) in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [Activating Access to the Billing and Cost Management Console](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/grantaccess.html#ControllingAccessWebsite-Activate) in the *AWS Billing User Guide*\.
 + You can remove an account from your organization only if the account has the information required for it to operate as a standalone account\.
 When you create an account in an organization using the AWS Organizations console, API, or AWS CLI commands, that information isn't automatically collected\.
 For an account that you want to make standalone, you must accept the AWS Customer Agreement, choose a support plan, provide and verify the required contact information, and provide a current payment method\.
 AWS uses the payment method to charge for any billable \(not AWS Free Tier\) AWS activity that occurs while the account isn't attached to an organization\.
 For more information, see [Leaving an organization as a member account](orgs_manage_accounts_remove.md#orgs_manage_accounts_leave-as-member)\.

 ## I get a "quota exceeded" message when I try to add an account to my organization<a name="troubleshoot_general_error-adding-account"></a>